Getting started

 Option 3: Annotation search.
 You can search through labeled data using annotation search option

 Here's an example notebook called ShopGPT that provides a chat interface.
-This notebook shows how to integrate a BerryDB database containing ecommerce data (Amazon fashion data).
-It loads the ecommerce catalog and user specified labels as embeddings into an LLM model (in this case we use OpenAI GPT).
+This notebook shows how to integrate a knowledge graph containing ecommerce data (Amazon fashion data).
+It loads the ecommerce catalog and user specified annotations as embeddings into an LLM model (in this case we use OpenAI GPT).
 Provides a conversational UI for a shopper to search through a massive ecommerce catalog.

 https://colab.research.google.com/drive/1yS8tam718A6WJj7Hh9x9F6uoIKWJL6rP